jeantardelli/cd-pipeline-spinnaker-and-gke/README.md

 # cd-pipeline-spinnaker-and-gke
 Google hands-on lab of Continuous Delivery Pipelines with Spinnaker and Kubernetes Engine

+[Helm](https://github.com/helm/helm) is a package manager we can use to configure and deploy Kubernetes applications.

 ## Env.
 Variables

 To run this repo, it should be defined the following environment variables: